 - Add the cottage cheese, Parmesan, garlic, lemon juice, olive oil, red pepper flakes, 1/2 teaspoon salt and several grinds black pepper to the blender with the kale and blend until smooth.
 Taste and season with more salt as needed.

-- Pour MOST of the sauce into a large skillet (or back into the pasta pot) and set it over low heat to re-warm it, if necessary (you always want to keep cottage cheese-based sauces over low heat so they don't separate).
+- Pour the sauce into the now-empty pasta pot and set it over low heat to re-warm it, if necessary (you always want to keep cottage cheese-based sauces over low heat so they don't separate).
 Add the cooked pasta and toss to coat, adding a splash of pasta water if needed.
-If you like a really saucy pasta, add the rest of the sauce.

 - Divide into bowls and top each serving with grated Parmesan and a drizzle of olive oil.